Frederick-88/global-css-framework/README.md

 Several options are available:

-## Vue
+## Vue 2

+can see example repo here :arrow_right: https://github.com/Frederick-88/vue-global-ui-tester

 The Setups are:

 1. Register/Import Global Components

-Option A : Define Globally in `src/main.js` & Use Anywhere without need to import again!
+- in folder "src/main.js", inside can import components like this

 ```
 import Vue from "vue";
 import App from "./App.vue";

+import vClickOutside from "v-click-outside";
 import GlobalUIs from "global-ui";

-// You can change "GlobalUIs" naming to anything that you want
-Vue.use(GlobalUIs);
+Vue.use(vClickOutside);
+Vue.use(GlobalUIs); // with this code, its already importing all global components =)

 new Vue({
   render: function(h) {